SuborbitalPigeon/chapter_image/text/image.md

 This is to take advantage of the fact that the human vision system is more sensitive to changes in brightness than in colour.
 The colour channels are often stored at a lower resolution than the luma, and this can bring a 50 % savings in storage space of the image, before the main part of the JPEG compression algorithm is applied.

-Ultrasound data represents a single variable, and therefore images derived from it are greyscale.
+Ultrasound data represents a single variable, and therefore images derived from it are single-channel (greyscale).
-For the purposes of visual interest, many of these images in this chapter have been assigned colourmaps.
+, many of these images in this chapter have been assigned colourmaps.
-These mappings between pixel value and colour are *perceptually uniform*, which means that there is a linear relation between value and pixel lightness.
+These mappings between pixel value and colour are *perceptually uniform*, which means that there is a linear relation between underlying value and pixel lightness.
 This removes the biasses inherent in colourmaps which are often used for ultrasound visualisation^[For example, the infamous 'rainbow'], which can affect the effective contrast.
+It would be possible to just use greyscale, however the human vision can determine only about 30 shades of grey, but millions of colours [@nunez_optimizing_2018].

 ## Pixel connectivity